 In 2014, the Compensation Committee revised the structure of the LTIP award program in order to improve shareowner alignment and to further enhance the long-term focus of the award by providing for the establishment of three-year performance goals.
-The performance measures selected by the Compensation Committee for the 2015 LTIP awards were growth in consolidated revenue, operating return on invested capital ("ROIC") and relative total shareholder return ("TSR") - each of which is measured independently and applied equally in determining final payouts.
+The performance measures selected by the Compensation Committee for the 2016 LTIP awards were growth in consolidated revenue, operating return on invested capital ("ROIC") and relative total shareowner return ("TSR") - each of which is measured independently and applied equally in determining final payouts.
 A target award of RPUs is granted to executive officers and certain other eligible managers at the beginning of the three-year performance measurement period.
-The actual number of RPUs that participants will receive is determined after the end of the three-year performance measurement period.
+The actual number of RPUs that participants will receive is determined after the end of the three-year performance measurement period, based on achievement of the established performance goals.